 Workshops are not eligible for discount.

-In this workshop, Robin will guide participants in creating a brush pen drawing of bumblebees and manzanita flowers on toned paper using water-soluble pastels and paint.
+In this recorded workshop, Robin will guide you in creating a brush pen drawing of bumblebees and manzanita flowers on toned paper using water-soluble pastels and paint.
 Starting with brush pen practice, we’ll learn how to make the most of the sketching tool, drawing with lively, expressive marks.
 After some warm-up exercises with watercolor and pastels, we will apply all of these skills to the buzzing activity of a bumblebee scene.

 This workshop invites you to explore the fascinating world of plant and insect relationships, with a special focus on bumblebees and pollination.
 This workshop teaches sketching techniques and serves as an introduction to nature journaling—the practice of observing and documenting nature through sketches and notes.
 We’ll conclude by sharing tips for taking your newfound knowledge of bees and pollination into the field!